chase-owens/Matching-Game/README.md

 ## Concentration - Matching Game

 In this project, a [starter template](https://github.com/udacity/fend-project-memory-game) with preformatted HTML and CSS was provided to display a static version of the Memory Game project.
-[Instructions](https://classroom.udacity.com/me) were to build the game's functionality.
+[Instructions](https://classroom.udacity.com/me) were to build the game's functionality and to make it responsive.

 ## The Game